 Christmas by the River

-Another gorgeous market on the banks of the Thames is Christmas by the River.
+Another of the gorgeous Xmas markets in London on the banks of the Thames is Christmas by the River.
 This takes place within the London Bridge City area, with German-style chalets for shopping set up, as well as plenty of twinkling lights.
-If you’ve been visiting Tower Bridge then this one is a good choice to pop into for some gifts, as well as to have a Christmas cocktail, mulled wine, hot cider or craft beer at the ski-themed bar The Scoop.
+If you’ve been visiting Tower Bridge then this one is a good choice to pop into for some gifts, as well as to have a Christmas cocktail, mulled wine, hot cider or craft beer.

-Possibly the easiest London Christmas Market to visit is the one that’s set up smack dab in the middle of Leicester Square.
-There are stalls selling food, drink and gifts clustered around the Shakespeare statue in the centre of the square, as well as lots of pretty Christmas lights strung from the trees.
+Possibly the easiest of all London Christmas Markets to visit is the one that’s set up smack dab in the middle of Leicester Square.
+There are stalls selling food, drink, and gifts clustered around the Shakespeare statue in the center of the square, as well as lots of pretty Christmas lights strung from the trees.
 If you’re in the area to see a movie at one of the cinemas in Leicester Square, or just on your way to Piccadilly Circus then it’s a pretty spot for a warming mulled wine or to grab some last-minute gifts.

 Greenwich Christmas Market